 Wohler Signs on to Digital Production Partnership Compliance Program

-SAN FRANCISCO—Wohler Technologies announced that it is participating in the new compliance program created by the Digital Production Partnership, an industry collaboration that provides information and shares best practices to help producers and broadcasters maximize the potential of digital production.
-The DPP Compliance Program and subsequent guidelines are intended to help the industry identify trusted products for DPP standards across the United Kingdom and to speed up the successful implementation of the digital delivery process by ensuring files are compliant with DPP AS-11.
+SAN FRANCISCO -- June 26, 2014 -- Wohler Technologies today announced that it is participating in the new compliance program created by the Digital Production Partnership (DPP), an industry collaboration that provides information and shares best practices to help producers and broadcasters maximize the potential of digital production.
+The DPP Compliance Program and subsequent guidelines are intended to help the industry identify trusted products for DPP standards across the U.K. and to speed up the successful implementation of the digital delivery process by ensuring files are compliant with DPP AS-11.

+"Compliance with the DPP specification is becoming a critical part of operations for many content producers, and our goal is to enable customers to create DPP deliverables with efficiency and confidence," said Craig Newbury, vice president of sales for Wohler.
+"To this end, our solution, powered by the RadiantGrid Intelligent Media Transformation Platform, automates the DPP compliance workflow entirely within the file-based domain, going beyond other solutions to include features such as automated content assembly and legalization.
+We're pleased to be part of the new DPP Compliance Program and look forward to demonstrating how sophisticated yet cost-effective file-based processing can successfully speed and streamline the packaging and delivery of DPP-compliant content."

 The latest product and technology information